With hotel, apartments, restaurants, retail, Butler Town Center planned as ‘living room of Gainesville’

 A row of businesses along Southwest 35th Boulevard from the Bonefish Grill to the Tax Collector will remain but will be renovated, Walpole said.

-The design includes different decorative finishes, roof elements and heights to give the appearance of separate buildings for retailers within a building, wide sidewalks, raised brick-paved crosswalks, public plazas and fountains, outdoor seating for restaurants, on-street parking and a pedestrian walk between the theater and two retail buildings.
+The urban design includes different decorative finishes, roof elements, and heights to give the appearance of separate buildings for retailers within a building, wide sidewalks, raised brick-paved crosswalks, public plazas, and fountains, outdoor seating for restaurants, on-street parking, and a pedestrian walk between the theater and two retail buildings.

 The Development Review Board approval included a waiver to parking space requirements.
 With 680 spaces in the garage and 1,116 spaces in lots, the plan came up 48 spaces short based on the total square feet.
 Butler Enterprises argued that peak parking demand for retail comes when there is less demand from apartments and the hotel.